 Public health institutions’ salary range is roughly 8,000 to 35,000.
 The numeric data may also vary based on the compensation package (Philhealth, etc.) and bonuses given to nurses.

-If you’re passionate about your career, don’t let the stress of how much you are paid get in the way of doing what you love best – proudly wearing your white uniform and fulfilling your duty as a nurse.
+If you’re passionate about your career, don’t let the stress of how much you are paid to get in the way of doing what you love best – proudly wearing your white uniform and fulfilling your duty as a nurse.
 However, if you’re the practical type, conduct research on a health institution’s policy and salary rate before applying.
 After all, we strive to have a career to build a good future.